ihrifat2/boilerplate-laravelte/README.md

-## Install the project by Docker
+## Install the Backend project by Docker

-First install docker then run this command
+First install & open docker then run this command

 ```
 docker run --rm \